bradygaster/ProDevCitizenDevStudy/citizen/exercise-2-discussion.md

 1. Did you find anything about the process confusing?
 1. Did you understand why each step of the process was necessary?
+1. Consider your co-workers.
+    1. Who do you think will use this, and why would they?
+    1. Who do you think would **not** use this, and why?

 ---